marcelocastilho/gestor-processos/README.md

 ###Data base configuration properties is located in src/main/resources/application.properties

-### Data examples
+### Data structure examples
-Data examples are located in file src/main/resources/JudicialProcess-soapui-project.xml
+Data examples are located in file src/main/resources/JudicialProcess-soapui-project.xml.
+It is a SoapUi project that must be imported in SoapUi.

 # Utils Links